 You can define different tab stops for every paragraph of the document.

 To set tab stops, proceed as follows:

-- 1. Select the paragraphs of interest. - Invoke the command Format > Tabs.
+- 1. Place the text cursor in the paragraph of interest (or select multiple paragraphs to be modified). - 2.
+Invoke the command Format > Tabs.